Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 />
 ```

 Here you set the title of the Home Screen.
-Note `name="Home"` is used for navigation and is also used fo the title if you don't name the title in `options`.
+Note `name="Home"` is used for navigation and is also used for the title, if you don't name the title in `options`.

 Set some more styles for the navigation bar: